llm-bible/llm-bible.github.io/_publications/bulatov2023scaling.markdown

 bibkey: bulatov2023scaling
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2304.11062v2"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'Language Modeling', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'Language Modeling', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 A major limitation for the broader scope of problems solvable by transformers is the quadratic scaling of computational complexity with input size.
 In this